 Most custom VPN clients now include a kill switch.
 Therefore, turning it on to protect yourself against VPN dropouts is something of a no-brainer.

 Linux users, however, are somewhat more limited with their options.
 The OpenVPN GUI has yet to introduce a kill switch feature (which puts macOS Tunnelblick users at an advantage).

-The best option in these cases, is to make your own kill witch using firewall rules.
+The best option in these cases, is to make your own kill switch using firewall rules.
 If you find this too daunting/too much hassle, then binding your torrent client to the VPN interface may suffice.
-If being caught torrenting that is your only concern.